Visit the Historic Churchville One-Room Schoolhouse

-- Scout or Adult Groups: Please contact the Public Programs & School Services Coordinator, Jessie Sekiya, at 630-530-6879 or via e-mail at .
+- Scout or Adult Groups: Please contact the Coordinator of Public Programs & School Services, Jessie Sekiya, at 630-530-6879 or via e-mail at .

 The Churchville Schoolhouse is located just north of Grand Avenue (the northern boundary of Elmhurst) at 3N784 Church Road in Bensenville.